What happens if I miss a dose (Surmontil)?

 What happens if I overdose (Surmontil)?

-Seek emergency medical attention if you think you have used too much of this medicine.
+Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose of trimipramine can be fatal.

 What should I avoid while taking trimipramine (Surmontil)?

-Grapefruit and grapefruit juice may interact with trimipramine.
-Discuss the use of grapefruit products with your doctor before increasing or decreasing the amount of grapefruit products in your diet.
+Grapefruit and grapefruit juice may interact with trimipramine and lead to unwanted side effects.
+Discuss the use of grapefruit products with your doctor.

 What other drugs will affect trimipramine (Surmontil)?

-Before taking trimipramine, tell your doctor if you have used an "SSRI" antidepressant in the past 5 weeks, such as citalopram (Celexa), escitalopram (Lexapro), fluoxetine (Prozac, Sarafem), fluvoxamine (Luvox), paroxetine (Paxil), or sertraline (Zoloft).
+Before taking trimipramine, tell your doctor if you have used an "SSRI" antidepressant in the past 5 weeks, such as citalopram, escitalopram, fluoxetine, fluvoxamine, paroxetine, or sertraline.

 Where can I get more information?